qianc62/Leco/README.md

 ```
 @inproceedings{Leco,
+  title = {Enhancing Text Classification via Discovering Additional Semantic Clues from Logograms},
   author = {Chen Qian and Fuli Feng and Lijie Wen and Li Lin and Tat-Seng Chua},
-title = {Enhancing Text Classification via Discovering Additional Semantic Clues from Logograms},
+  booktitle = {Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR'20)},
   year = {2020},
-booktitle = {Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR'20)},
-pages = {1201–1210},
+  pages = {1201–1210}
 }
 ```